ibrahimAnis/DatabaseDesigningTool/README.md

 ## Declaration/License

-As the declaration from the thesis states, you may use this project for nonprofit purposes:
+you may use this project for nonprofit purposes:

 ```text
 I hereby declare that the presented thesis is my own work and that I have